bytecodealliance/wasmtime/docs/langref.rst

 One set of restricted memory operations access the current function's stack frame.
-The stack frame is divided into fixed-size stack slots that are allocated in the :term:`function preample`.
+The stack frame is divided into fixed-size stack slots that are allocated in the :term:`function preamble`.
 Stack slots are not typed, they simply represent a contiguous sequence of bytes in the stack frame.

 .. inst:: SS = stack_slot Bytes, Flags...

-    Allocate a stack slot in the preample.
+    Allocate a stack slot in the preamble.

     If no alignment is specified, Cretonne will pick an appropriate alignment for the stack slot based on its size and access patterns.